ayunsis/CS177_pj/src/paper/main.typ

 ) <OriginalPlot>

-After discussing with the teaching assistant, our team will take the reproduced(convergent) result as the normal performance of the Sfcnn network and will apply it to the next part of AlphaFold3 result assessing.
+After discussing with the teaching assistant, our team will take the *reproduced(convergent) result* as the normal performance of the Sfcnn network and will apply it to the next part of AlphaFold3 result assessing.

 = AlphaFold3 Predictions

 == Dataset

-The assessment dataset used is the CASF-2016 core set mentioned above except for 6 specific proteins with overly complex structure for AlphaFold3 to make useful predictions, resulting in total 279 proteins.
+The assessment dataset used is the CASF-2016 core set mentioned above except for 6 specific proteins with overly complex structure for AlphaFold3 to make useful predictions, resulting in total *279* proteins.

-Each of those proteins is excluded because of more than 5 Isomorphic/Heterogeneous Chains, those proteins are listed below:
+Proteins with more than 5 Isomorphic/Heterogeneous Chains are deemed too complex and excluded, those proteins are listed below:

 #tablefig(
   table(